Documentation

 Short Names

 As well as using the full name for each section, you can also use the short name.
 A short name is auto-generated using the first letter of each word in the section title and capitilising it.
-So Verse 1 would become V1, and Alternative Chorus 2 would become AC2.
+So Verse 1 would become V1, and Alternate Chorus 2 would become AC2.

 If multiple sections have the same short name, the first matching section will be used.
 So you'll need to use the full name to select the correct section, or change the titles so their short names are unique.